 Disclaimer - Western Libraries does not in any way take responsibility for the content, accuracy or timeliness of information found on the Internet.

-The above policy has been created in accord with section 4.2 of Western Libraries'
+The above policy has been created in accord with section 4.2 of Western Libraries' Access Code:

-4.2 Access to Electronic Resources:
+4.2 Access to electronic resources:

 The catalogue of Western Libraries is freely available electronically as are many of the guides, policy statements and publications produced by the Libraries.
 Where possible, Western Libraries allows access to some workstations and unrestricted databases and to those electronic resources which are available free to the public.
 Library workstations are provided primarily, however, to access information in support of the University's teaching and research and to enhance scholarly communication.
 Priority is given to academic use.
 Western Libraries complies with the campus policy for the use of computing resources and corporate data.